cmu-phil/tetrad-manual-rtd/docs/tetrad-interface/box-by-box/instantiated-model-box.md

 - Inspect fit statistics and parameter estimates.
 - Pass the fitted models on to other tools (e.g., simulation, comparison, or effect estimation).

+### Model types and fit results

+Instantiated models can belong to any of the same four families as parametric models:

+- Bayes (multinomial)
+- SEM (linear SEM)
+- Hybrid (conditional Gaussian)
+- Generalized

+The available fit statistics and parameter summaries depend on the model family and estimator used.
+For example, SEM models may report χ², RMSEA, CFI, and BIC, while other families may expose different summary measures.

+For a concise overview of these families and their typical estimators, see:

+- `Tetrad Interface → Detail Callouts → Parametric & Instantiated Model Types`

 ## Typical workflow

 1. **Build a parametric model**